 Equity and Inclusion Resources

-In light of recent acts of violence against people of color, the College of Engineering is looking to further develop and implement a plan of action to address systemic racism.
+The College of Engineering is looking to further develop and implement a plan of action to address systemic racism.
 That starts with self-education and a commitment to building a stronger and more inclusive environment here in the college.
 This page contains various resources that we hope provide the College of Engineering’s faculty, staff and students with ways to actively listen, learn, respond and support our community.

 Readings and videos: